In this article, we ask the key questions; what is Paypal's refund policy, and how does it impact businesses and freelancers?

-Making it harder, costlier and riskier to do business in 2021
+Paypal is making it harder, costlier and riskier to do business in 2021

 The latest policy change from PayPal is not a good one.
 Despite the fact that PayPal is finally facing competition for its position as leader in the merchant service provider market, the company continues to push users away due to bad policies and anti-consumer practices.

-Not the Industry Standard
+PayPal's Refund Policy - Not the Industry Standard

 PayPal claims that this refund policy is standard across the industry.
 It is difficult to agree with this statement.
 Most merchant service providers do not have a policy like this.
 So, what is the solution?
 PayPal has said that anyone who disagrees with any of their new terms is free to close their account.
 If you're a business and are using PayPal, we also recommend closing your PayPal account.

 Absolutely there is.
 The issue comes down to general awareness.
 The fact of the matter is that PayPal had been the largest and most dominant force in the merchant services game for years.
+Therefore, many have signed up to Paypal without being aware of superior alternatives.

 A viable alternative to PayPal is Stripe.
 Consider the two companies side by side.
 Stripe charges 2.9% plus $0.30 for all U.S. card payments.
 PayPal also charges 2.9% plus $0.30 for transactions in the United States, but if your customers use an American Express card, this fee goes up to 3.5%.
 For non-U.S. cards, this fee is even higher: 4.4% plus a fixed fee based on the currency outside the U.S.